spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 * Move items between shipments.
 * Change the state of each item or all items per shipment.

-See [Orders](/docs/scos/user/back-office-user-guides/{{page.version}}/sales/orders/managing-orders.html) for more details on how to create and manage shipments in the Back Office.
+See [Creating shipments](/docs/scos/user/back-office-user-guides/{{page.version}}/sales/orders/creating-shipments.html) for more details on how to create and manage shipments in the Back Office.

 ## Constraints